What Are Mattress Fillings and Materials?

 When choosing your perfect sleep set up, you should consider everything from the bed frame to the pillows.
 However, the most important part is always the mattress.
 On average, we spend eight hours a day in bed and ensuring your mattress is providing the correct support is the key to comfort.
 If you're unsure what tension to choose, here's a general guideline to follow:

-- Soft: soft and soft-medium tensions are typically most comfortable for those weighing nine stone and under.
+- Soft mattress: Soft and soft-medium tensions are typically most comfortable for those weighing nine stone and under.
 They can also be a great choice for side sleepers that prefer a softer surface to sleep on.

-- Medium/Medium-Firm: medium and medium-firm tensions can be comfortable for anyone weighing between nine and sixteen stone.
+- Medium mattress/Medium-Firm mattress: Medium and medium-firm tensions can be comfortable for anyone weighing between nine and sixteen stone.
 They're regarded as the universal comfort because many people will find them supportive.
 Depending at where in the weight range you fall will decide how firm this tension will feel to you.

-- Firm/Extra-Firm: firm and extra firm tensions are usually most supportive and comfortable for those weighing sixteen stone and over.
+- Firm mattress/Extra-Firm mattress: Firm and extra firm tensions are usually most supportive and comfortable for those weighing sixteen stone and over.
 Many orthopaedic styles are available in this tension since laying on a firmer surface can be beneficial for certain types of back pain.